Harishankar-GitHub/Kubernetes-with-Docker-on-Google-Cloud-AWS-and-Azure/README.md

 - It doesn't have *version: v1* or *version: v2*.
 - If we specify v1 or v2 in the ***selector section*** of the service configuration, **the load will be sent only to that specific pods**.

+Using Kubernetes and Docker with Java Spring Boot Todo Web Application -
+### Steps to deploy Spring Boot Todo Web Application to Kubernetes